-Income and Other Taxes
+Income Tax and Other Taxes

 The Company and its subsidiaries file all required income tax returns in Canada and Brazil and the Company believes that it is in full compliance with all applicable tax laws.
-The Company is subject to extensive indirect taxes within Brazil including sales taxes on natural gas, oil and condensate revenues.
-With increased revenues in recent years, such sales taxes have also increased.
-All required indirect tax filings are made as required and the Company believes it is also in full compliance with all indirect tax laws.
 However, all income tax and other tax filings are subject to audit and potential reassessment by applicable taxation authorities.
 The determination of income and other taxes requires interpretation of complex laws and regulations involving multiple jurisdictions and such determination involves significant judgment.
 In the event of audit or other reassessment of the Company's income tax or other tax filings, where this is a differing interpretation of laws or regulations and the impact of such laws or regulations on the computation of taxable income or other indirect tax amounts owing, or a differing interpretation with respect to the applicability and computation of any tax benefits or tax credits, such findings may have an impact on current and future income and other indirect taxes payable and such changes may be material.